jovotech/jovo-framework/docs/02_building-a-voice-app/intents-states.md

 };
 ```

 This can also be used if you have different naming conventions on both platforms and want to match both intents to a new name.
-In the below example, the `AMAZON.HelpIntent` and an intent called `help-intent` on API.AI are matched to a Jovo intent called `HelpIntent`.
+In the below example, the `AMAZON.HelpIntent` and an intent called `help-intent` on Dialogflow are matched to a Jovo intent called `HelpIntent`.

 ```
 let intentMap = {